Can a dentist pull an infected tooth?

 Will a dentist pull an infected tooth?

-Note: The term “infected tooth” doesn’t necessarily equate with the phrase “swelling is present.”
+Note: The term “infected tooth” doesn’t necessarily equate with the phrase “swollen tooth.”

 A severely decayed bicuspid that shows signs of associated infection.